₹150

 Gencephal Syrup used to treat myoclonus (a movement disorder).
 Additionally, it is also used to treat memory disorders, vertigo, and dyslexia (learning disorder) in children above 8 years.

-Gencephal Syrup acts on the brain, and nervous system thereby protects against shortness of oxygen.
-It also improves the activity of a chemical messenger called acetylcholine which helps in communication between brain cells.
+Gencephal Syrup acts on the brain and nervous system, thereby protecting against shortness of oxygen.
+It also improves the activity of a chemical messenger called acetylcholine, which helps in communication between brain cells.

-Gencephal Syrup is used in the symptomatic treatment of cognitive and memory disorders caused due to organic disorders.
+Gencephal Syrup is used in the symptomatic treatment of cognitive and memory disorders caused by organic disorders.
 However, Gencephal Syrup does not treat neurodegenerative dementia (memory loss) such as Alzheimer's disease.

 Yes, Gencephal Syrup is used to treat vertigo.
 Vertigo is a sudden sensation of spinning, either external or internal, which causes a feeling of being off-balance.